Jamie Steidle is a writer, Shakespeare scholar, editor and professor.

-Jamie Steidle is a Shakespeare scholar, editor, freelance writer, journalist, and storyteller.
+Jamie Steidle is a writer, Shakespeare scholar, editor, freelance writer, journalist, and storyteller.
 He's an avid reader, part-time reasoner, frequent blogger, and consumer of coffee and other caffeinated beverages.

-Jamie Steidle & Brendan Steidle
+By Jamie Steidle

-15-year-old Jake Lethe has a problem: he doesn’t really care for the family business.
+15 year-old Jake Lethe has a problem: he doesn’t really care for the family business.